-Create an abandonment trigger and configure the conditions for the trigger and propensity scoring.
+Create a trigger and configure the conditions for the trigger.
 For example, you can specify the criteria for a trigger's rules during a visit, such as metrics like Cart Abandon, or dimensions like the product name.
 When the rules are met, the trigger runs.

 A technical limit of 100 triggers currently exists.

-- In the Experience Cloud, click , then click Activation .
+- In the Experience Cloud, click , then click Launch .

-- Locate the Triggers card, then click Launch .
+- Locate the Triggers card, then click Manage Triggers .

 - Click New Trigger , then specify the type of trigger:

 - Configure the trigger by completing the following fields and dragging metrics and dimension items to the rule's containers:ElementDescriptionNameThe friendly name for this trigger.DescriptionThe description of this trigger, how you will use it, and so on.Report SuiteThe Analytics report suite used for this trigger.
 This setting identifies the reporting data to use.Visit must includeVisit must not includeTrigger after no actionInclude meta dataYou can define criteria or visitor behaviors that you want to occur, and behaviors that you do not want to occur.
 For example, rules for a simple cart abandonment trigger might be: